 On Consulting the Faithful in Matters of Doctrine

 On Consulting the Faithful in Matters of Doctrine.
-This is the title of the famous essay written by Blessed John Henry Newman in 1859 that I will be commenting on today.
+This is the title of the famous essay written by Saint John Henry Newman in 1859 that I will be commenting on today.
 I will consider what space and weight ought to be given to the voice of the faithful in matters of doctrine.
 And I will pose this question amid the crisis of faith that today is shaking the Church to its depths.

 When speaking of the laity, some might suppose that we intend to contrast experts with “laity,” where the latter are less “afflicted” by informed consent and more easily make their voices heard even in the most complex issues.
 Just think of the problem of climate change.
 But that is not what we are dealing with here and now.

 In the present context, “layman” does not designate a non-expert in matters of theology, but rather a baptized and confirmed Christian who has not received the sacrament of Orders.
 I will therefore examine what role the laity have in the interpretation, explanation, proclamation and formulation of the doctrine of the faith; and, not lastly, I will pose this question against the background of the current situation.
 The International Theological Commission, then headed by Cardinal Müller, in 2014 also published an important document in this regard, which will be taken into consideration.